Autovw/BurgerMod/README.md

 ![Break](https://i.postimg.cc/J0dGdpgm/break.png)
 #### ⚠️ Disclaimer
-This mod should only be downloaded from [this CurseForge page](https://www.curseforge.com/minecraft/mc-mods/autovws-burger-mod) and my [GitHub](https://github.com/Autovw/BurgerMod/releases).
+This mod is only distributed through [CurseForge](https://www.curseforge.com/minecraft/mc-mods/autovws-burger-mod), [Modrinth](https://modrinth.com/mod/burger-mod) and the [official GitHub repository](https://github.com/Autovw/BurgerMod/releases).
-Do not reupload or download the mod from any other download sources as they might be malicious.
+Please do not redistribute this mod or download this mod from any other download source.